Kidical Mass began in April of 2008 in Eugene, Oregon.

 Since then, Kidical Masses have popped up all over the world.
 Here in Portland, Kidical Mass was pioneered by family bike advocate Angela Koch, but fizzled when she moved to Washington, D.C.

 In the fall of 2010, two bikey families, the Proctors and the Eckharts, decided to bring Kidical Mass back to Portland.
-We’ll ride rain or shine and all over the city, but very slowly, and only a few miles at a time.
+We ride March through October all over the city, very slowly, and only a few miles at a time.
 We hope to see you out there!

 Many thanks to Shane Rhodes and the original kidicalmass.org for the ride descriptions, guidelines, images, and for starting Kidical Mass.